A SHORT HISTORY OF BRAZIL

 Then in 1807 a momentous event happened.
 At the end of the year Napoleon invaded Portugal.
 In 1808 the king and his court fled to Brazil and Rio de Janeiro became the capital of the Portuguese Empire.
 Its population grew rapidly.
-New public buildings were erected and new theatres and libraries were built.
+New public buildings were erected and new theaters and libraries were built.

 The king also tried to encourage the Brazilian economy.
 In 1808 he lifted a ban on manufacturing industry in Brazil.
 He also allowed Brazilians to trade freely with all friendly nations, not just Portugal.
 As a result many European craftsmen and artists came to Brazil.

 Then in 1820 the king returned to Portugal.
 He left his son Dom Pedro as regent in Brazil.
 In October 1821 Dom Pedro was recalled to Portugal but the Brazilians persuaded him to stay.
 On 7 September 1822 he broke with Portugal and declared Brazil independent.
-Portugal finally recognised Brazilian independence in 1825.
+Portugal finally recognized Brazilian independence in 1825.

 BRAZIL IN THE 19TH CENTURY

 However Dom Pedro's reign as emperor of Brazil was short.
 Dom Pedro alienated the plantation owners by signing a treaty with the British in 1826.
-Britain agreed to recognise Brazil as an independent country but demanded that the slave trade be ended within 3 years.
+Britain agreed to recognize Brazil as an independent country but demanded that the slave trade be ended within 3 years.
 (The slave trade was banned in 1831 but it went on 'unofficially' until 1854.
 Slavery itself went on much longer.
-It was not abolished in Brazil until 1888.)
+It was not abolished in Brazil until 1888).